avest/z9debug/README.md

 // If the API request then returns a "1" value, the user will be authenticated. debug::set('remote_authentication', '');

-// If remote authentication is not used, then a single password can be used for authentication. debug::set('password', '');
+// If remote authentication is blank, then a single password can be used for authentication. debug::set('password', '');

+// REQUIRED
 // A secret is used to encrypt the authentication token value saved to a cookie.
 // Enter a random 8+ character value. debug::set('secret', '');

+// OPTIONAL
-// Optional, if you want to populate user and page data to the "CMS" page in the console,
+// If you want to populate user and page data to the "CMS" page in the console,
 // set is_cms_installed to true and then call debug::set_cms_user() and/or
-// debug::set_cms_paeg() to populate the data.
+// debug::set_cms_page() to populate the data.
 debug::set('is_cms_installed', false);

 // It is recommended that force_http always be set to false.